The origin, history and development of table tennis

 The original players were middle-class Victorians who drew inspiration from lawn tennis.

-A champagne cork would have served as the ball, cigar boxes as bats, and books as the net in the first game.
+In the first game, a champagne cork would have served as the ball, cigar boxes as bats, and books as the net.

 Table tennis was regarded as a trivial diversion for the upper crust at the time.

 On July 15, 1890, David Foster of England filed an English Patent (number 11,037) for the first action game of tennis on a table.

 In 1897, the first national championships were held in Hungary.

 In 1901, James Gibb returned from a tour to the United States with the first celluloid ball, much lighter than rubber balls.